FrankDocu/Lichess-Development-Onboarding/translation_context.md

 %s Analysed games=%s is the number of games with a complete computer analysis.
 Links to http://lichess.org/games/analysed.
 It is a list of any game that has had a computer analysis performed on it.

 Bookmarked by %s players=%s is the number of players.
 This appears above the bookmark star in a game that has been bookmarked.
-Example here: http://lichess.org/analyse/vyvcbk8s.
+Example: http://lichess.org/analyse/vyvcbk8s.

 View in full size=The title text (what you see when you hover the mouse over) of the small chess boards dotted around the site.
 These small boards are most prominent in the "Games" pages (http://lichess.org/games).
 Clicking one of these small boards brings you to the game's unique page.

-Sign out=This is part of the profile dropdown on the top of every page when you are signed in to an account.
+Sign out=Clicking this signs you out of your lichess profile.
+This is part of the profile drop-down menu on the top of every page when you are signed in to an account.

-Sign in=This is a red-coloured button that appears at the top when you are not signed in to an account, or playing anonymously.
+Sign in=Clicking takes you to a form that allows you to sign into your lichess profile (account).
+This is a red-coloured button that appears at the navigation bar at the top when you are not signed in to an account, or playing anonymously.
 Please keep it as short as possible.

 New to Lichess?=It is next to a button that allows you to register an account on the website.
 The translation should be friendly and inviting; free translations are recommended for this string.
 This sentence appears on the "Sign in" page.

-You need an account to do that=This appears when trying actions or going to pages that require being signed in with a user account.
+You need an account to do that=This error message appears when trying actions or going to pages that require being signed in with a user account.

-Register=This is a button on the "Sign in" page that allows you to register an account.
+Register=Allows you to register an account.
+Appears as a button on the "Sign in" page.
+It is recommended to translate this word as a verb.

 People=Links to http://lichess.org/people.
 The page contains statistics about the most successful players of Lichess by various measures.
 "People" is one of the links at the top of every page, so keep it as short as possible